Durian in Vietnam

 Durian is widely revered as the “King of Fruits” in the South-East Asian countries.
-Five or six times larger than the mango, durian is unique fruit with the thick and rough skin, covered with sharp thorns.
-One of its own kinds, the durian tree is tropical and seasonal fruit, its season lasts typically from June until August.
+Five or six times larger than the mango, it is a unique fruit with thick and rough skin, covered with sharp thorns.
+One of its own kinds, the durian tree is a tropical and seasonal fruit, its season lasts typically from June until August.
 Durian tree starts bearing fruits after four or five years after plantation.
-The tree can grow upto 50 meters in height depending on the species.
+The tree can grow up to 50 meters in height depending on the species.

-This soccer ball sized fruit is normally loved or hated; loved by the locals and hated by westerners!
-Durian would be the only fruit that keep people arguing, fighting with each other either to ”destroy” or to place this fruit on a throne!
-But the road to the glory seems difficult, despite the huge popularity that the durian gain over hundred years!
-Durian has an extremely unpleasant smell.
+This soccer ball-sized fruit is normally loved or hated; loved by the locals and hated by westerners!
+It would be the only fruit that keeps people arguing, fighting with each other either to ”destroy” or to place this fruit on a throne!
+But the road to the glory seems difficult, despite the huge popularity that the durian gain over a hundred years!
+It has an extremely unpleasant smell.
 Scientists examine what chemicals make the Asian fruit smell like “turpentine and onions, garnished with a gym sock”.
 Many people think it has smells of rotten eggs.
 The fruit is so stinky that most airlines have to ban passengers from carrying this fruit on board and it’s banned from public places in Singapore.
 In Vietnam there’s no banning here – eat it, sell it, and transport it where-ever you want.
-For Vietnameese this kind of fruit is delicious, soft, succulent and very popular for its unique characteristics.
+For Vietnamese this kind of fruit is delicious, soft, succulent and very popular for its unique characteristics.